sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2014-12-29-sentence-types-in-english.md

 # <span id="Introduction">Introduction</span>

 Semantic and Syntactic analysis of sentences can generate lot of useful information.
-Knowing the sentence types in english and their internal sub-types in creating natural language processing modules.
+Knowing the sentence types their internal sub-types can help in creating natural language processing modules.

 Sentences can be many types.
 Based on their syntactic parse tree structure we can deduce a lot of information about them.

 Here we will discuss the grammatical sentence types and the information associated with them.